 - Meet other people who love trees

-The inventory maps the location, size, and health of all street trees in the neighborhood.
+The inventory has mapped the location, size, and health of all street and park trees in the neighborhood.

-The inventory identifies possible planting locations, and maps them by priority.
+The inventory identifies possible street tree planting locations, and maps them by priority.

 The inventory provides a powerful tool to educate neighbors about the important role of trees in their neighborhood.

-At the Tree Summit, neighborhoods identify short and long-term goals based on inventory data, as well as action steps to meet goals.
+Neighborhood Tree Teams identify short and long-term goals based on inventory data, as well as action steps to meet goals.

-Inventory work days and tree teams offer a great opportunity to connect with neighbors who care about trees.
+Participating in inventory work days and on your Neighborhood Tree Team is a great opportunity to connect with neighbors who care about trees.

-As a volunteer-driven project, the inventory empowers neighborhoods to manage their street trees from the ground up.
+As a volunteer-driven project, the inventory empowers neighborhoods to manage their urban forest from the ground up.